bigeasy/abend/README.md

 That's why this library exists.
 I use it in every significant project.
 It is the end of the line for all my Node.js programs.

+*Ed: Added copy that is not as good as the copy that is already here.*